 Benefits continue to be a major part of Personal Services costs.
-The fiscal year 2020/2021 budget includes:
+The fiscal year 2021/2022 budget includes:

-- An increase (\$420,626, 13.36%), for the eleventh year in a row, to the Defined Benefit Plan (closed in 1997).
-The interest rate has been reduced from 6.50% to 6.25% based on a recommendation of the plan actuary; the reduction accounts for \$74,666, or 17.75%, of the overall Defined Benefit increase.
-Additional reductions to the interest rate assumptions may be required in the future.
-Also contributing to the increase are the application of new public sector pension plan mortality tables (PUB 2010) in the valuation calculations completed by the plan actuary, but is offset by the pension assignment in the General Fund. - The Town's contribution to the Defined Contribution Benefit Plan increased by \$38,559 due in part to proposed wage and salary increases for participating employees. - Hospitalization funding increased by \$66,959.
-The total impact of this line item continues to be mitigated by approximately thirty-two (32) employees opting out of the Plan through the Town's Health Insurance Waiver Program, as well as negotiated reductions to the value of the waiver for certain employee groups and increased participation in the Town's HDHP/HSA health insurance plan rather than the traditional PPO.
+- An increase (\$196,102, 5.50%), for the twelfth year in a row, to the Defined Benefit Plan (closed in 1997).
+The interest rate assumption remains at 6.25% for fiscal year 2021/2022.
+Additional reductions to the interest rate assumptions may be required in the future. - The Town's contribution to the Defined Contribution Benefit Plan increased by \$28,914 (3.54%) due to wage and salary increases for participating employees.
+The true impact of this item is offset by \$105,164 in Plan contributions made by the Town on behalf of employees that separated before completing the Plan's vesting period.
+These funds were forfeited back to the Town. - Hospitalization funding increased by \$100,102, plus an additional \$30,000 for employer contributions to the High Deductible Health Plan/Health Savings Account (HDHP/HSA) plan.
+The total impact of this line item continues to be mitigated by approximately thirty employees opting out of the Plan through the Town's Health Insurance Waiver Program, as well as negotiated reductions to the value of the waiver for certain employee groups and increased participation in the Town's HDHP/HSA health insurance plan rather than the traditional OAP.
 An in-depth discussion of employee healthcare coverage can be found on page C.7.